beckje01/talks/greach-2015-sec-ratpack.md

   * Simple Handler Example
   * Ratpack Sessions
   * Pac4j
-  ** Intro to Pac4J
-  ** How it works with ratpak
-  * Twitter Auth pac4j Example
+  * BasicAuth Example
-  * Basic Auth pac4j Example
+  * Twitter Auth Example
   * Case Study CellarHQ
   ** What is CellarHQ
   ** What is special about their auth